Sk4467/llm-assignment-master_/README.md

 # Covertational Bot

-Chitty Chitty Chat Chat is a modern web application that leverages the power of OpenAI's language models to provide an interactive chat experience.
+Conversational BOT is a modern web application that leverages the power of OpenAI's language models to provide an interactive chat experience.
 Our backend is built with FastAPI, and the frontend is crafted with React.

 ## Features